SalimSalimi/VueJsCourse/README.md

 }
 ```

+### Controlling Scrolling Behaviour
+To control the scrolling behaviour, we override the method `scrollingBehaviour` on the router configuration.
+It has 3 parameters:
+* **to**: Position where the user going to.
+* **from**: Position where the user came from.
+* **savedPosition**: Position of the user before being redirected (usefull when we want the user to go back to the exact position where he was).
+We have to define an object with properties `left` and `top` which are numbers.

 ### Rendering multiple routes with named router views
 We can render multiple view using multiple route on the same view by defining multiple `<router-view>`.
 To distinct between `<router-view>`, we can give it a name by using `name` property: `<router-view name="footer">`.
 In our router configuration, where we define the routes and the components, we can define the property `components` (instead of component).
 This will be an object where we define the `name` property and the component that we want to show on that name.
 Example:
 ```